 Another surgery that can be adopted in the treatment of Hirschsprung disease is ostomy surgery, a surgical procedure that reroutes the normal movement of the stool out of the body when a part of the bowel is removed.
 During either procedure, the surgeon may remove all or part of the colon, called a colectomy.
 A removable external collection pouch, called an ostomy pouch or ostomy appliance, is attached to the stoma and worn outside the body to collect the stool.
 The child or caregiver will need to empty the pouch several times each day.

 Although most children with Hirschsprung disease do not need ostomy surgery, a child sick from Hirschsprung disease may need ostomy surgery to get better before undergoing the pull-through procedure.
 This gives the inflamed areas of the intestine time to heal.

 In the acute phase after surgery and preoperatively, it is recommended for the infant to be breastfed or to at least receive breast milk and not cow milk.
 It is believed that breast milk decreases the risk of constipation in infants in general, and in patients with Hirschsprung disease in particular.

 Patients with a two-step procedure might need to limit their physical activity after the leveled colostomy.
 On the other hand, patients who undergo a one-step pull-through procedure usually recover faster and can go back to their routine physical activities earlier.

->

-> The patient often get constipated after surgery.
-They are given laxatives and when they grow older enough to eat solid food, high-fiber diet with plenty of water is recommended to enhance bowel movement and avoid dehydration.
+The patient often gets constipated after surgery.
+They are given laxatives and when they grow older enough to eat solid food, a high-fiber diet with plenty of water is recommended to enhance bowel movement and avoid dehydration.

->

-> In those patients whose growth is slow due to Hirschsprung Disease improve well after surgery.
-As their constipation and bowel movement improves, they eat well and drink well, with relative effect on their growth.
-Both the surgery is effective in bringing good impact on growth aspects of child.
+In those patients whose growth is slow due to Hirschsprung Disease improves well after surgery.
+As their constipation and bowel movement improves, they eat well and drink well, with a relative effect on their growth.
+Both the surgery is effective in bringing a good impact on growth aspects of the child.